latenitelive/meson-docs/src/meson-token.md

 - Protocol governance
 - The tokens are distributed to network terminals (miners) as rewards for providing server resources.

 Currently, there are no benefits for staking the tokens as the functions of transfer for Meson Test Tokens on Ethereum are locked.
-Users of the services will pay in MSNs to get additional bandwidth.
+Users of the services will pay in MSN to get additional bandwidth.
 These tokens are then rewarded to miners through the repurchase and destruction of tokens.

 Meson allows its Token holders to vote on development or modification of parameters of the protocol.